shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M06Lab01_Customer_Service_Workspace.md

 ### Review
 In this lab, you have completed:
 - Navigate to Customer Service workspace and use shortcut keys
-- Created the Customer Service workspace and open sessions
+- Create the Customer Service workspace and open sessions

 ### **Proceed with the next Lab.**